 This lack of equipping creates an ineffective and inefficient environment where teams are not working to their full potential.
 As a result, they are not implementing the collaborative, best-practice strategies and procedures required to achieve the performance and results necessary to maximize mission effectiveness and attain the mission impact they truly desire.

-This is a major issue given an organization’s success depends heavily on its people and their ability to make conscious, healthy decisions that are aligned with both their personal core values and the values of the organization.
 We exist to inspire and equip others and are fully committed to ensuring teams around the world working with OVC receive the training necessary to best strengthen their teams, and thereby empower them to help the children, families, and communities they serve to flourish.